Sidney Cotton: Post-World War II

 During the late 1960s, he collaborated with a biographer, Ralph Barker, on a book entitled Aviator Extraordinary: the Sidney Cotton story.
 Cotton was living at Ford Manor, Lingfield when he died on 13 February 1969 aged 74.
 He was cremated following a service at Dormansland Parish Church on 17 February.
+Cotton served at least partly as the basis for the James Bond character created by his friend Ian Fleming, most notably in his womanising and a general disdain for authority.
+In his obituary in 1969, The Times of London declared that Cotton had established "a record of ruggedly individualistic, superbly unconventional behavior, second only to his reputation for courage and resourcefulness".
+In 1993, the Australian historian John McCarthy wrote: "Cotton had been an unconventional individualist who was often right when well-placed opponents were wrong.
+Somewhat arrogant and conceited, he made powerful enemies easily, which cost him recognition and financial rewards.
+Yet, he was a man of considerable courage and energy, with a sharp mind and a flair for improvisation.
+In another age he would have made a splendid buccaneer."
 Cotton was later memorialised in the name of the Sidney Cotton Bridge, on the O'Connell River, south of Proserpine, Queensland.